lmfit/uncertainties/README.txt

 that Python can import from (directory in which scripts using uncertainties are run, etc.), and then rename it uncertainties (with no version number).

+* The tests programs (test_*.py) are meant to be run through the Nose testing framework.
+This can be achieved for instance with a command like

+  nosetests -sv uncertainties/

+or simply

+  nosetests uncertainties/

+(for a less verbose output).